Meet the Team

 Together they have advanced the careers of thousands of women and non-binary filmmakers.
 Through their signature film challenge, they have produced nearly 40 films that have gotten into over 100 film festivals.
 In their virtual workshop series, Katrina and Tracy have interviewed over 60 powerful women of Hollywood, including the the writers, directors, and creators behind "The Walking Dead," "Russian Doll," "Jane the Virgin," and more.
 In 2021, they launched the pilot accelerator which helped writers pitch to major studios uncluding Netflix, HBO, and Anonymous Content.
 They have been featured on “Good Day LA," "NY One" and KCRW, Los Angeles’ NPR station.

-Krystal Dinsberg is a Black Native comedy TV writer who, inspired from her relationships and nomad travels, writes lighthearted relationship comedies exploring transition, reinvention, and belonging.
-Leaving behind a career as an International HR Business Consultant to pursue writing full-time, Krystal’s credits now include shows for Lionsgate TV, Amazon, NBC, and Hallmark.
+Krystal Dinsberg is a Black Native comedy TV writer who champions diverse ensembles in her work.
+Leaving behind a career as an International HR Business Consultant to pursue writing full-time, Krystal’s credits now include shows for Lionsgate TV, Amazon, Paramount +, NBC, and Hallmark.
 Most recently she was an Associate Producer on THE VOICE Seasons 19 & 20 (NBC), Writers' Assistant on WITH LOVE Season 2 (Amazon) and a freelance writer for a comedy development room.
 She is a current 2022 Women in Film Writers' Circle Mentee, Coverfly endorsed writer, and was selected as a 2020 DAF x Onion Workshop participant.

 Eden is a filmmaker, fighter and adventurer.
 Their aesthetic creates a beautifully striking picture of reality.
 Gifted with high emotional intelligence, curiosity, and an arsenal of dad jokes Eden creates human stories overflowing with authenticity and charm.